neontribe/my-best-life/content/services/the-cybersmile-foundation-global-support-service.md

 costValue: 0
 format: Online
 time: Get in touch at any time of the day - advisors work around the clock
-quotation: '"You have helped me so much.
+reviews: [{author: 'Abigail', comment: "You have helped me so much.
 The support you have given me in the past is amazing and I have beat the cyber bullies all because of you.
 Never be afraid to contact Cybersmile because they will always send you a smile back!
-  The advice and help is brilliant and I highly recommend them to anyone who is being cyber bullied." - Abigail'
+  The advice and help is brilliant and I highly recommend them to anyone who is being cyber bullied."}]
 contactExplanation: "Reach out to the trained support team via email.
 The email should contain as much information about your problem as possible - include evidence of cyberbullying, online abuse or harassment - as this could be needed at a